 - A choice of Vocational Options – learners on the Pathway to Employment Course can select vocational options from a variety of specialisations: Customer Service/Retail, Health and social care, Hospitality and Catering, Business Admin/IT, Travel and Tourism, Practical Skills, Media and Art, Music, Sport.

 - Employability Lessons – Including: Health & Safety in the work place, routes to employment (education and training), internet job searching, writing CV’s and covering letters, completing application forms, interview skills, personal presentation and hygiene, time management, travel planning, working as part of a team / team building.
 What is learnt here will also be supported by work from the National Careers Service and our Enterprise Adviser.

 - Signposting to as many relevant external organisations and information providers as possible (website links – please see below).

-The Careers Lead at Horizons College is Laura James
+The Careers Leader at Horizons College is Laura James

 Tel.
 01793 481493 Mobile: 07586 483394